 No need to go to Japanese traditional tea houses and pay a fortune to sit cross-legged (try doing that with a lanky teenage boy who suffers from achy legs; I dare you).
 No, instead, go to the 7- Eleven and head to their warming cabinet.

 Milk coffee ( too sweet for me, but my son was addicted to them) or Japanese Jasmin tea.
-(Hot or cold, your choice – mine was cold) or, for those of you who are feeling a little cheeky, why not indulge in a can of whiskey and soda?
-Unfortunately, this wasn’t an option for me at lunchtime with two kids.
-Nobody likes to see their Mother rolling off the bullet train half cut.
+(Hot or cold, your choice – mine was cold) or, for those feeling a little cheeky, why not indulge in a can of whiskey and soda?

 A three-course lunch and a drink will set you back around $5.
 Now that’s what to eat in Japan if you want a bargain and you can’t face any more noodles or sushi.

-7 -Eleven Japan, you are a budget travellers dream.
+7 -Eleven Japan, you are a budget traveller’s dream.
 Your staff are always courteous and helpful, and I could have eaten my meals off your floors they were so clean.
 Thank you.

 Other related posts: